 Career Outlook and Salary Information

 Nearly all teachers who pursue this certification are postsecondary educators.
-The employment rate for postsecondary educators is expected to grow 13% between 2014 and 2024, which is faster than the national average according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+The employment rate for postsecondary educators is expected to grow 11% between 2018 and 2028, which is much faster than the national average according to the U.S. Bureau of Labor Statistics (www.bls.gov).
 Also, an increasing number of postsecondary education institutions are offering distance learning programs, which may contribute to a faster growth rate for online educators.

 Those looking to teach online usually attain a master's degree or teaching credentials before entering an online instruction certification program.
 These programs can prepare students for the specific considerations that come with online teaching, and the general field of postsecondary education is expected to experience healthy growth over the next decade.